-7.64 The purpose of the Rural Exception Policy is to release sites for affordable housing where there is a shortage of available sites to meet need.
-Rural exception sites for affordable housing will only be appropriate where there is a genuine local need for affordable housing within the settlement in question and where the need cannot be met on an alternative site.
+7.58 The purpose of the Affordable Housing Exception Policy is to release sites for affordable housing where there is a shortage of available sites to meet need.
+Exception sites for affordable housing will only be appropriate where there is a genuine local need for affordable housing within the settlement in question and where the need cannot be met on an alternative site.
 The Council will require a legal agreement restricting the occupancy of dwellings to local people in need of affordable housing.
-Further advice on this is contained in Supplementary Planning Guidance on Planning Obligations.
+Further advice on this is contained in updated Supplementary Planning Guidance on Planning Obligations.